Libra (novel): Reception

-Libra was generally acclaimed by book critics.
-Anne Tyler of The New York Times referred to the work as DeLillo's richest novel and wrote that the "herringbone plot line serves to make the most humdrum occurrence seem suddenly meaningful, laden with dark purpose."
+Libra was acclaimed by book critics.
+Writing for The New York Times, novelist Anne Tyler referred to the book as DeLillo's "richest" novel and said that the "herringbone plot line serves to make the most humdrum occurrence seem suddenly meaningful, laden with dark purpose."
 She praised the author as "inventing, with what seems uncanny perception, the interior voice that each character might use to describe his own activities. [...]
-That Mr. DeLillo has been able to make his readers see the story the same way - that finally we're interested less in the physical events of the assassination than in the pitiable and stumbling spirit underlying them - proves 'Libra' to be a triumph.”
+That Mr. DeLillo has been able to make his readers see the story the same way - that finally we're interested less in the physical events of the assassination than in the pitiable and stumbling spirit underlying them - proves Libra to be a triumph."

 A Publishers Weekly reviewer wrote, "The novel bears dissection on many levels, but is, taken whole, a seamless, brilliant work of compelling fiction.
 What makes Libra so unsettling is DeLillo's ability to integrate literary criticism into the narrative, commenting throughout on the nature and conventions of fiction itself without disturbing the flow of his story."
-The reviewer argued that the subtle juxtaposition of the author's version of events with the Zapruder film causes the work to raise meaningful questions on the relationship between fiction and truth.
+The reviewer argued that the "subtle juxtaposition of the author's version of events with the Zapruder film" causes the work to "raise meaningful questions on the relationship between fiction and truth."

-Robert Towers of The New York Review of Books praised the novel as "exceptionally interesting" and stated that DeLillo "imaginatively traces the lines of force converging to produce those echoing shots that 'broke the back of the American century.'”
+Robert Towers of The New York Review of Books praised Libra as "exceptionally interesting" and stated that DeLillo "imaginatively traces the lines of force converging to produce those echoing shots that 'broke the back of the American century'."

 Adam Begley of the London Review of Books deemed it the author's best book up to that point, praising him for avoiding caricature in portrayals of disturbed individuals such as Ferrie and Ruby and "[leaving] room for pity, if not for compassion."
 Begley also argued that DeLillo "never seems overwhelmed or constrained by the facts of the case.
 Nor is he vexed by contradictions and omissions.
 Libra displays his genius for creative paranoia: he fills the gaps in the record with his imagination, spinning a brilliant web out of a heap of improbable coincidences."